Spending more time than usual with parents or in-laws can be an eye opener.

 Ensure the property is within driving distance for you or other family members but more importantly, choose a property, which avoids loneliness.
 As the years pass, sadly we will all lose a parent.
 It is crucial we think about this scenario up front and ensure the parent who may be left is not suddenly isolated.
 Loneliness among the older generation could potentially be a health risk too.

 Finally, do not leave it too long if you are serious about relocating your parents.
-While it may be a thorny issue to address with them, you will be doing them a favour in the long run.
+While it may be a thorny issue to address with them, and you may not be sure where the best place for them to retire is, you will be doing them a favour in the long run.
 Too many families pretend there is not a problem and carry on as normal, only for something serious to happen which forces a move.
 What could have been a potentially exciting and new chapter in everyone’s lives – ‘choosing a new home with your parents’ – instead becomes a traumatic experience.

 Bringing the family closer